bitcoin-computer/docs/tutorial.md

 When the ``payment`` smart object is created, the wallet inside the ``computerA`` object funds the ``210000`` satoshi that are stored in the ``payment`` object.

-Generally, constructor and function calls with no parameters work in the same way: The ``computer`` object that either created or synced against the smart object has to cover the satoshis in a smart object without parameters.
+Generally, constructor and function calls with no parameters work in the same way: the ``computer`` object that either created or synced against the smart object has to cover the satoshis in a smart object without parameters.

-In the case of a constructor or function call with parameters we first check if the parameters contain enough funds to cover the amount in the parameters after the call and the amount(s) in the return value.
-If so, no additional fees from the "current" wallet is needed.
-If the amount in the parameters exceeds the amount specified in the smart object the funds are sent back to the "current" wallet.
+When a constructor or function is called with parameters, it is first evaluated if they hold sufficient funds to cover the cost of the call and the returned value.
+If they do, no additional fees are taken from the "current" wallet.
+If the amount in the parameters surpasses the amount specified in the smart object, the excess funds are returned to the "current" wallet.

-For ``B``to claim the funds, in the next step ``A`` can send send ``payment._rev`` to user ``B``.
+For ``B`` to claim the funds, in the next step ``A`` can send ``payment._rev`` to user ``B``.
 Then, the user ``B`` can execute:

 ```js
 const computerB = new Computer({ seed: <B's seed phrase> })